aws/aws-cdk-go/awscdk/awsefs/README.md

 })
 ```

+⚠️ An Amazon EFS file system's performance mode can't be MAX_IO when its throughputMode is ELASTIC.

 ⚠️ An Amazon EFS file system's performance mode can't be changed after the file system has been created.
 Updating this property will replace the file system.